Paleontology in Wyoming: Prehistory

 The plesiosaur Dolichorhynchops osborni was another inhabitant of Wyoming's Cretaceous sea.
 Its remains are more common in this state than in Kansas.
 The sea turtle Toxochelys latiremis was also present.
 One specimen was associated with fossil feces preserving fish bones inside.
 If these feces really belonged to the Toxochelys the inclusion of fish in its diet would distinguish it from all modern sea turtles, none of which are known to eat fish.
 During the Cretaceous, mammals were common in Wyoming and dinosaurs nested in the area around Powell.Late Cretaceous fossil dinosaur footprints are surprisingly rare in Wyoming compared to other western states with contemporary deposits.
 This might be due to the local ancient environments not being well suited for track preservation or merely because scientists have not yet looked in the right places.

 During the early part of the Cenozoic, Wyoming was home to dense forests.
 Contemporary local vegetation would leave behind significant coal deposits.
 Massive lakes formed in the low-lying areas between local mountains.
 One inhabitant of these lakes, Knightia eocaena is the state fossil.
 The Rocky Mountains were still being formed and the local geologic upheaval caused volcanic eruptions.
 During the Paleocene, the Big Horn Basin was home to a unique mammal fauna.
 During the Eocene Wyoming contained significant freshwater lakes.
 The blue-green algae Chlorellopsis grew in this lake.
 Its fossils are preserved in deposits left around the shores of these lakes.
 The Green River deposits contain the best preserved freshwater fish fossils in the world not far from Bridger.
-The seven foot tall flightless bird Diatryma roamed the land.
+The seven foot tall flightless bird Gastornis roamed the land.
 Other land life of Eocene Wyoming include creodonts and a wide variety of insects that left their remains near Henry's Fork, not far from the boundary with neighboring Utah.
 The Bridger Basin was home to creatures like relatives of camels, carnivorans, elephants, horses, primates, rodents, Uintatherium, and whales.
 During the Quaternary, volcanic activity continued throughout much of the state and glaciers left significant deposits in the western half of the state.